mohdrafey1/Explore-Heaven/README.md

 - **Detailed Listings**: Each listing provides comprehensive information, including descriptions, amenities, photos, pricing, availability, and reviews from previous guests.

-- ** User Reiviews**: Read and leave reviews for listings to share your experience with others.
+- **User Reiviews**: Read and leave reviews for listings to share your experience with others.
 You can also delete your review if needed.

-- **Search and Filters**: Easily search for listings based on location, dates, price range, amenities, and property type to find the perfect heavenly getaway.

-User Reviews:
-User Accounts: Create an account to save favorite listings, manage bookings, communicate with hosts, and leave reviews after your stay or experience.
-Login and Signup: Sign in or create an account to access all features and personalize your experience.
+- **Login and Signup**: Sign in or create an account to access all features and personalize your experience with using passport library .

 ## Technologies Used